juniorcaesar/OC-A315-56-327T/README.md

 * Battery Percentage

 ## Not Working:
-* Wi-Fi & Bluetooth (RTL8821CE is not supported on macOS; however, you can replace it with one of the AirPort cards easily)
+* Wi-Fi & Bluetooth (RTL8821CE is not supported on macOS; however, you can replace it with one of the supported cards easily)
 * HDMI (doesn't work on Ice Lake GPU's, they only support DP)